 About

-Sarah Conway is an investigative reporter in Chicago.
-She writes narrative stories rooted in records, data, and public engagement.
-Sarah reports on how government failures and public health crises often amplify the preexisting issues of labor exploitation, police misconduct, the state's care of minors, and gender-based violence.
-Her work has led to new legislation, helped families find healing, and won one Pulitzer Prize.
+Sarah covers how government failures and public health crises often amplify the preexisting issues of labor exploitation, police misconduct, the state's care of minors, and gender-based violence.
+Her work has prompted policy changes, the passage of new legislation, city investigations, and more.

 She lives in Chicago, not far from the Rust Belt town where she grew up and fell in love with the written word.